louisjpbacon/homey_test/README.md

 Please don’t spend any more than 3 hours on this task.

-## Questions I would ask

-	•	What statuses can a project have?
-Expected answer: Something like ["not_started", "in_progress", "completed"].
-	•	Should comments and status changes be shown in the same conversation feed?
-Yes — the goal is to capture a full audit of the project’s conversation history.
-	•	Are comments editable/deletable?
-Not editable or deletable for now.
-	•	Should users be associated with comments/status changes?
-Yes.
-Track which user made which change or comment.
-	•	Should the feed be ordered chronologically?
-Yes, with newest at the bottom.
-•	Do we want both comments and status updates to be in the same feed?
-Yes we do.

-## Assumptions
-Assumed we wanted a very simple way to add projects for testing purposes in this test.

 ## Thoughts
 I like to keep it simple.
 Didnt use scaffolding.
 I am not a huge fan of STI so didnt use it even though its mentioned in the coding notion page.